redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 >
 > If you finish a test without answering those two questions, you don’t have a real unit test.
 You have a sloppy, half-baked test.

-What we actually need is just to make sure the `fetchProducts` task yields a call with the right function and the right arguments.
+What we actually need to do is make sure the `fetchProducts` task yields a call with the right function and the right arguments.

-Instead of invoking the asynchronous function directly from inside the Generator, **we can yield only a description of the function invocation**. i.e. We'll simply yield an object which looks like
+Instead of invoking the asynchronous function directly from inside the Generator, **we can yield only a description of the function invocation**. i.e. We'll yield an object which looks like

 ```javascript
 // Effect -> call the function Api.fetch with `./products` as argument